csci3155/pppl-lab1/README.md

 ## Repository Organization

 In the directory that you want your project files, clone this repository to your local machine.
-You can determine the clone URL by clicking `Clone or download` in the Github interface.
+You can determine the clone URL by clicking the `Code` button in the GitHub interface.

     $ git clone <your .git URL>